naturalis/galaxy-pipeline-hybseq/README.md

 ## Step-by-step Guide

 In this tutorial we will perform a hyb-seq analysis in Galaxy with the tools on this GitHub repository.
 Before you start, make sure you have installed each tool in your Galaxy instance as described in their seperate README.md files.

+### Preparing the data
-You can download the dataset and target file in this tutorial from HERE, this test dataset is derived from the original HybPiper tutorial [here](https://github.com/mossmatters/HybPiper/wiki/Tutorial).
+You can download the dataset and target file in this tutorial from  [here](https://github.com/mossmatters/HybPiper/wiki/Tutorial).
+You must get the test_targets.fasta file and the test_reads.fastq.tar.gz and unpack it manually.
+Then get all the fastq sequences and zip them again, so it is just a regular zip file with FASTQ files directly into the archive.

+If you follow this tutorial with your own target file and read files, be sure to follow this same format for your readfile.zip.
+There must be no subdirectories or folders otherwise present inside the zip file, or the Galaxy tools might crash.

+For a guide on how to prepare your target file as well as your read files.
+Be sure to check back to the original HybPiper GitHub page over [here](https://github.com/mossmatters/HybPiper/wiki/Troubleshooting,-common-issues,-and-recommendations "HybPiper Troubleshooting, common issues, and recommendations").

 ### Step 1
 First off we must load in data to do so, click on the small icon in the top left.